The Emperor: Modern RWS Tarot Card Meanings

 This card often signifies a controlling or domineering partner.
 An imbalance of power in a relationship, a refusal to commit, a "my way or the highway" attitude, a chaotic and unstable partnership.

-If you perceive this in a reading, it is important to act ethically.
+If you perceive this in a reading for yourself, it is important to act appropriately.
 Here are my top 3 recommendations: 1. if you have not already done so, pull a card to check whether it is wise to do the reading.
 It is better to politely refuse to continue if you do not think or feel that continuing would be right.
 2. Stay within your remit as a tarot reader; you should not be afraid of sensitive issues (and tip-toeing around them is unprofessional) but remember that you are a card reader, not a psychotherapist.
 3. Consult a mentor or ‘supervisor’ figure after the reading.
 This is someone whom you can trust with any difficult issues that arise when reading.
 They don’t have to be a tarot reader; they could be in basically any health or spiritual job.
 The point is that you have a tarot-adjacent professional to talk to for guidance and a second, outside opinion.

 — Toby Skibinski, Founder of Tarot Apprenticeship